Ranger-4297/TeenageClub/Pages/About/ServerRules.md

 #### Rule 7.
 Alts and bypassing

 Bypassing our rules and moderation procedures via alts or zalgo text of any form is prohibited.
 If found to be bypassing moderative action such as a mute, you will face harsher punishments.

-#### Rule 8.
-Talking about Dreamgender

-Any conversations contain the terms; 'dreamgender' or 'dream sexual' will result in a ban from the server.
-Don't ask why.

 ---